ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: pre}

-Using the `--web` flag with a value of `true` or `yes` allows an Action to be accessible via REST interface without the need for credentials.
+Using the `--web` flag with a value of `true` or `yes` allows an Action to be accessible through a REST interface without the need for credentials.
 A web Action can be invoked by using a URL that is structured as follows:
 `https://{APIHOST}/api/v1/web/{namespace}/{packageName}/{actionName}.{EXT}`.

 The Package name is **default** if the Action is not in a named Package.

 An example is `guest/demo/hello`.
 The web Action API path can be used with `curl` or `wget` without an API key.
 It can even be entered directly in your browser.

 Try opening [https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane](https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane) in your web browser.
-Or try invoking the Action via `curl`:
+Or try invoking the Action by using `curl`:
 ```
 curl https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane
 ```